Ministry of Health (Alberta)

-Ministry of Health (Alberta) is a ministry of the Executive Council of Alberta.
-Its major responsibilities include setting "policy and direction to achieve a sustainable and accountable health system to promote and protect the health of Albertans."
+Alberta's Ministry of Health is a ministry of the Executive Council of Alberta whose major responsibilities include setting "policy and direction to achieve a sustainable and accountable health system to promote and protect the health of Albertans."

 On April 16, 2019, Tyler Shandro replaced Sarah Hoffman as Minister of Health following the 2019 Alberta general election.

+On June 9, 2023, Adriana LaGrange replaced Jason Copping as Minister of Health.

-The annual budget as of March 31, 2019, was C$22,253,389.
+The annual budget as of March 31, 2023, was C$23,723,236.